wordofwarning/wordofwarning.org/hab/hazard/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Hazard" # the name of the artist or company
+artist: "Haphazard" # the name of the artist or company
-header_image: "header_2012_hazard.jpg"
+header_image: ""

 # ABOUT THE SHOW - LAYOUT